Cooperative Institute for Research in Environmental Sciences

 CU Boulder-led team is first to observe new equatorial wind patterns in Antarctica, revealing new connections in global circulation

-Lidar lasers shooting into the dark stary sky
+Lidar shooting into the Antarctic night sky

 A CIRES-led team has uncovered a critical connection between winds at Earth’s equator and atmospheric waves 6,000 miles away at the South Pole.
 The team has found, for the first time, evidence of a Quasi-Biennial Oscillation (QBO)—an atmospheric circulation pattern that originates at the equator—at McMurdo, Antarctica.